sourcegraph/handbook/content/product/product_management/rollout_process.md

 Some features have a [beta or experimental label](../beta_and_experimental_feature_labels.md), you can read more about how that works there.

+## Launch Tiers

+Product features fall into different buckets depending on how much engagement with marketing is needed.
+Definitions for [L1, L2, and L3 launches](../marketing/product-marketing/marketing_launch_tiers.md) can be found in the marketing handbook.

 ## Sourcegraph Cloud

 Sourcegraph Cloud is continuously deployed with all new updates to master.
 We maintain a [releasability contract](../../engineering/continuous_releasability.md) and require all new features to be released behind a feature flag to ensure that functionality can be turned off if a problem arises.